 - a.
-Increase Africa participation in decisions that affect the Areas; - Build relevant technical capacity with regard to activities in the deep seabed; - c.
-Participate in the activities of the Area; - d.
-Contribute its quota to sustainable development of Africa's Blue Economy; and - e.
-Define and enable sustainable activities in Africa's continental shelf.

-Some of the recommendations were made in five sessions:

-The 1st session was on the process of legal frameworks with regards to Africa's Blue Economy (especially development), how to further raise awareness African States on deep seabed mining and engagement in sustainable development of marine activities and among.

-In the 2nd session, the focus was on the potential for sustainable prospects on the African Continental Shelf, the ISA and its scope and participation of African countries in the work of ISA were recommended for more attention.

-In the 3rd session, recommendations and discussions focused on the rationale behind deep seabed mining investments, and creating data centres to support policy making and stakeholders' engagement in marine activities and African geological and mineral information systems.
+The 1st session was on the process of legal frameworks with regards to Africa's Blue Economy (especially development), how to further raise awareness African States on deep seabed mining and engagement in sustainable development of marine activities and among. - b.
+In the 2nd session, the focus was on the potential for sustainable prospects on the African Continental Shelf, the ISA and its scope and participation of African countries in the work of ISA were recommended for more attention. - c.
+In the 3rd session, recommendations and discussions focused on the rationale behind deep seabed mining investments, and creating data centres to support policy making and stakeholders' engagement in marine activities and African geological and mineral information systems. - d.
 The 4th session centred on discussions on strategies for the creation of African Centres of Excellence on seabed mapping.
 It also focused on special planning, research and training platforms, inter-institutional and regional collaborations.
-The research endeavours, especially could be used to inform the maritime practitioners as well as government concerning the deep seabed mining issues.
+The research endeavours, especially could be used to inform the maritime practitioners as well as government concerning the deep seabed mining issues. - e.
 The 5th session explored possible private and public partnerships (PPP) for the growth and development of African marine activities.
 It also discusses the prospects and requirements for the preparation of an application for a plan of work for the exploration in the Area by African companies and governmental agencies.